MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/New-MgServicePrincipal.md

     - `[ProviderName <String>]`: Name of the publishing underlying service.
 Read-only.
     - `[ProviderResourceId <String>]`: For Microsoft 365 groups, this is set to a well-known name for the resource (e.g. Yammer.FeedURL etc.).
 Not nullable.
 Read-only.
     - `[Uri <String>]`: URL of the published resource.
 Not nullable.
 Read-only.
+  - `[FederatedIdentityCredentials <IMicrosoftGraphFederatedIdentityCredential[]>]`:
+    - `[Id <String>]`:
+    - `[Audiences <String[]>]`: Lists the audiences that can appear in the external token.
+This field is mandatory, and defaults to 'api://AzureADTokenExchange'.
+It says what Microsoft identity platform should accept in the aud claim in the incoming token.
+This value represents Azure AD in your external identity provider and has no fixed value across identity providers - you may need to create a new application registration in your identity provider to serve as the audience of this token.
+Required.
+    - `[Description <String>]`: The un-validated, user-provided description of the federated identity credential.
+Optional.
+    - `[Issuer <String>]`: The URL of the external identity provider and must match the issuer claim of the external token being exchanged.
+The combination of the values of issuer and subject must be unique on the app.
+Required.
+    - `[Name <String>]`: is the unique identifier for the federated identity credential, which has a character limit of 120 characters and must be URL friendly.
+It is immutable once created.
+Required.
+Not nullable.
+Supports $filter (eq).
+    - `[Subject <String>]`: Required.
+The identifier of the external software workload within the external identity provider.
+Like the audience value, it has no fixed format, as each identity provider uses their own - sometimes a GUID, sometimes a colon delimited identifier, sometimes arbitrary strings.
+The value here must match the sub claim within the token presented to Azure AD.
+The combination of issuer and subject must be unique on the app.
+Supports $filter (eq).
   - `[HomeRealmDiscoveryPolicies <IMicrosoftGraphHomeRealmDiscoveryPolicy[]>]`: The homeRealmDiscoveryPolicies assigned to this service principal.
 Supports $expand.
     - `[AppliesTo <IMicrosoftGraphDirectoryObject[]>]`:
     - `[Definition <String[]>]`: A string collection containing a JSON string that defines the rules and settings for a policy.
 The syntax for the definition differs for each derived policy type.
 Required.